-This report is made solely to the Association's members, as a body, in accordance with the Cooperative and Community Benefit Societies Act 2014 and the Housing and Regeneration Act 2008.
-Our audit work has been undertaken so that we might state to the Association's members those matters we are required to state to them in an Auditors' Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the Association's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Association's members, as a body, in accordance with section 87 of the Co-operative and Community Benefit Societies Act 2014.
+Our audit work has been undertaken so that we might state to the Association's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the Association's members as a body, for our audit work, for this report or for the opinion we have formed.

+Knox Cropper Lif

 Knox Cropper LLP

-Knox Cropper LLP Chartered Accountants Statutory Auditor 65 Leadenhall Street London EC3A 2AD
+Chartered Accountants and Statutory Auditor

+65 Leadenhall Street

+London

+EC3A 2AD